ylando2/ELIZA/README.md

 Programmer: Yuval Lando

-ELIZA or DOCTOR is an old artificial inteligent program.
+ELIZA or DOCTOR is an old artificial inteligent program that simulate a Rogerian psychotherapist.

 This is a project of reverse engineering, I did
 To understand how the plisp version of "eliza" work.